-The compensation stated in Sections III.1.; III.2.; and III.3 are deleted and replaced as stated in Section IV of the original agreement to read as follows:
+- III.1, III.2, III.3 and III.4 is amended to read as stated in Section IV of the original contractual agreement as follows: - III.A.
+Compensation for services under this agreement shall be in the not to exceed amount of Five Hundred Twenty-Four Thousand Seven Hundred Twenty-Four and No/100 Dollars (\$524,724.00) per fiscal year, subject to the availability of funding.

-- III.A.
-Compensation for services under this agreement shall be in the not to exceed amount of Two Million Five Hundred Forty-Three Thousand Four Hundred Twelve and 76/100 Dollars (\$2,543,412.76) per fiscal year, subject to the availability of funding. - III.B.
-This cost reimbursed contract per day, per consumer per month in the not to exceed amounts and approved Cost Reimbursement Object Categories and Staffing Levels are as set forth in Attachment B attached hereto, unless otherwise modified by written request from the contractor and approved by GBHWC.
+III.B.
+This cost reimbursed contract per day, per consumer per month in the not to exceed amounts and approved Cost Reimbursement Object Categories and Staffing Levels are as set forth in Attachment B.